LukeNorris/adyen-pos-node-library/Readme.txt

 API_KEY= --Your API key-- TERMINAL_API_LOCAL_ENDPOINT=https:// --Your terminal IP address-- :8443/nexo--

+Ensure both terminal and computer are on the same wifi network

 In index.js file paste the API call variable as second argument in the terminalApi.request

 Run the file: node index.js